Editar

 Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management

-The term outsourcing is also known as subcontracting or tolling.
+The term subcontracting is also known as outsourcing or tolling.
 The term describes when an organization hires an external vendor to handle certain steps of the production process.
 It can include sending raw materials or WIP products to the vendor, or the vendor procures their own materials.
 When the vendor production is complete, the updated product is shipped to the business, and they can either sell it as a finished product or consume it in further production operations.

-The outsource production operations area is typically implemented during the main implementation of Dynamics 365, unless the organization implements only financial modules in the initial phase.
+The Subcontract production area is typically implemented during the main implementation of Dynamics 365, unless the organization implements only financial modules in the initial phase.
 Companies sometimes also make a business decision to do outsourcing after they're live with Dynamics 365.
 With Dynamics 365, they can add new products as outsourced, and transition existing products to be outsourced instead of produced internally.

 Note